OpenDCAI/SciAgent/README.md

 ## License

-This dataset is licensed under the [Apache License Version 2.0](./LICENSE).
-You are free to use, modify, and distribute this dataset under the terms of the Apache License Version 2.0.
+This repository is licensed under the [Apache License Version 2.0](./LICENSE).
+You are free to use, modify, and distribute this code in compliance with the terms and conditions of the Apache License Version 2.0.